Photography Classes and Photography Courses

 For this purpose, read on and let’s see if we’re a good fit.

 Below you’ll find some of my thoughts about photography instruction and suggestions on ways you can contact me so we can start working together.

 Some Thoughts About Photography Teachers

 During my studies and practice as a photographer, I’ve taken several photography classes and photography courses.

 And based on my experience with working with “teachers” who’ve “taught” me photography my mileage, so to speak, has varied.

 In other words, I seemed to learn more when working with some teachers when compared to others.
 I wouldn’t label teachers as “good” or “bad”.

-Each teacher has their own way as photographers and their own way as teachers.
+Each teacher has their own way as a photographer and their own way as a teacher.

 To put a finer point on it, I seem to resonate with some teachers and some I don’t.